-Relative to other pollinator taxa, bees had the greatest proportion of links in tropical, temperate and continental climate zones (Figure 2A).
+Relative to other pollinator taxa, bees had the greatest proportion of links in tropical, temperate and continental climate zones (Fig. 2A).
 In the arid zone, non-bee Hymenoptera had similar levels of proportional generalism to bees.
-In the polar zone, non-syrphid Diptera had the highest level of proportional generalism (Figure 2A).
-Across all climate zones, except polar, we found that bees showed greater absolute generalism (i.e. visited more plant partners) compared with other pollinator taxa (Figure 2B).
-However, compared to other climate zones, bees visited more plant species in the tropical climate zone (Figure 3).
-Syrphidae had the highest proportion of total links across all networks, and recorded the highest number of plant partners in polar zones, but did not show the highest proportional generalism in any climate zone (Figure 2).
+In the polar zone, non-syrphid Diptera had the highest level of proportional generalism (Fig. 2A).
+Across all climate zones, except polar, we found that bees showed greater absolute generalism (i.e. visited more plant partners) compared with other pollinator taxa (Fig. 2B).
+However, compared to other climate zones, bees visited more plant species in the tropical climate zone (Fig. 3).
+Syrphidae had the highest proportion of total links across all networks, and recorded the highest number of plant partners in polar zones, but did not show the highest proportional generalism in any climate zone (Fig. 2).
 We separated Syrphidae from other Diptera, because they are common and recognisable pollinators, were the most common fly visitors in our dataset, and because analysing all data at family level was not possible, due to the high number of zeros across most insect families.
 Therefore, this result is likely an artefact of our groupings, not an indication that Syrphidae are not important pollinators.

 Figure 2.
 A) Model-estimated proportion of network links (proportional generalism) and (B) species-level absolute generalism for each pollinator taxonomic group, in each climate zone.
 Dots are posterior mean estimates and error bars denote 95% credible intervals.
 Predictions of pollinator generalism are constrained to equal network size (100 plant-pollinator links).

 Figure 3 Global map of absolute generalism for each pollinator taxonomic group within climate zones.
 Circles represent individual networks.
 Circle size is relative to the model estimates for pollinator generalism (number of plant partners) for each pollinator taxonomic group within each network.
+Predictions of pollinator generalism are constrained to equal network size (100 plant-pollinator links).

 There are multiple ways to measure generalisation (cf. specialisation) in plant-pollinator networks5,23.
 We focused on comparing absolute and proportional ecological generalism, which are quantitative representations of network linkages.
-Our results highlight how focusing only on actual numbers of links in network studies overlooks important community-level information about plant-pollinator communities.
-For example, Syrphidae had the highest number of plant partners in polar climates, and the greatest proportion of network links in continental climates (Figure 2).
+Our results highlight how focusing only on actual numbers of links in network studies overlooks important information about plant-pollinator communities.
+For example, Syrphidae had the highest number of plant partners in polar climates but had the greatest proportion of network links in continental climates (Fig. 2).
 Similarly, bees visited the most plant species in tropical zones, but had the greatest proportion of network links in continental zones (higher than Syrphidae).
-Non-syrphid Diptera were recorded on fewer plant partners, in absolute terms, across all networks; but, relative to other taxa and other climate zones, they were the most dominant pollinator in polar zones (Figure 2).
+Non-syrphid Diptera had fewer plant partners, in absolute terms, across all networks; but, relative to other taxa and other climate zones, they were the most dominant pollinator in polar zones (Fig. 2).
 This shows that, for pollinators, actual number of plant species they are observed visiting is not necessarily indicative of their relative importance in the system.